 Professional floral designers like Meryl Lee Pinette, owner of Merrily Blooms in Scituate, take great care to customize floral arrangements to suit their clients’ needs.

 “Floral design is an art form for me,” says Pinette, who views every event and special occasion as an opportunity to flex her creative muscles.
 “I’m always looking for different ways to design and love experimenting with new flowers.
 Right now, I’m really enjoying creating larger statement pieces.”

 Pinette has always had a passion for flowers.
 Three years ago, she decided to leave her corporate job and launch her own floral design business, specializing in gorgeous one-of-a-kind arrangements.
 Until the pandemic hit last spring, Pinette was also holding hands-on classes, creating a sense of community around the art of flower arranging.
 “Working with flowers is so therapeutic,” says Pinette.
 “You can totally immerse yourself in creating something beautiful.
 And since no two stems look alike, what you design really is unique every time.”

 When COVID-19 restrictions made in-person events impossible, Pinette persevered by pivoting her business to focus more on delivery and creating custom arrangements for micro-sized weddings, birthdays, recitals, bereavements and other life occasions.
 Even in challenging times, Pinette is thankful to be bringing joy to people’s lives and making the world just a little more beautiful.

 Source by the Season

 We are lucky to live in an area with great local flower farms and in the summer and fall I would definitely recommend treating yourself to a visit to one of my personal favorites, Cross Street Flower Farm in Norwell.
-However, if you’re sourcing flowers for a do-it-yourself spring flower arrangement, Whole Foods and Trader Joe’s are definitely where it’s at.
+However, if you don't have access to a local farm, Whole Foods and Trader Joe’s are also good options.